cuiyongbo/hello-world/my_wiki/python/python_string_format_syntax.rst

    |        | positive numbers, and a minus sign on negative numbers.   |
    +--------+-----------------------------------------------------------+

-The ``'#'`` option causes the “alternate form” to be used for the conversion.
+The `#` option causes the “alternate form” to be used for the conversion.
-The alternate form is defined differently for different types.
 **This option is only valid for integer, float, complex and Decimal types**.
-For integers, when binary, octal, or hexadecimal output is used, this option adds the prefix respective ``'0b'``, ``'0o'``, or ``'0x'`` to the output value.
+For integers, when binary, octal, or hexadecimal output is used, this option adds the prefix respective `0b`, `0o`, or `0x` to the output value.
 For floats, complex and Decimal the alternate form causes the result of the conversion to always contain a decimal-point character, even if no digits follow it.
-Normally, a decimal-point character appears in the result of these conversions only if a digit follows it.
 In addition, for ``'g'`` and ``'G'`` conversions, trailing zeros are not removed from the result.

-The ``','`` option signals the use of a comma for a thousands separator.
+The `,` option signals the use of a comma for a thousands separator.
-For a locale aware separator, use the ``'n'`` integer presentation type instead.
+For a locale aware separator, use the `n` integer presentation type instead.

-width is a decimal integer defining the minimum field width.
+**width** is a decimal integer defining the minimum field width.
 If not specified, then the field width will be determined by the content.

 When no explicit alignment is given, preceding the width field by a zero ('0') character enables sign-aware zero-padding for numeric types.
 This is equivalent to a fill character of ``'0'`` with an alignment type of ``'='``.

-The precision is a decimal number indicating how many digits should be displayed after the decimal point for a floating point value formatted with ``'f'`` and ``'F'``, or before and after the decimal point for a floating point value formatted with ``'g'`` or ``'G'``.
+The **precision** is a decimal number indicating how many digits should be displayed after the decimal point for a floating point value formatted with ``'f'`` and ``'F'``, or before and after the decimal point for a floating point value formatted with ``'g'`` or ``'G'``.
 For non-number